Shikaga/story/index.md

 Of course, if they had succeeded, surely the city would be alive with gossip and rumors.
 But no, it was just another beautiful summers days, they had made it in time.

-"Alright, I am headed up to the keep, you are headed home", Mark said pulling up his horse at one of the wide intersections.
+"Alright, I am headed up to the keep, you are headed home", Marcus said pulling up his horse at one of the wide intersections.

-Jake put out his hand and Mark shook his hand.
+Jake put out his hand and Marcus shook his hand.

 "Dawn tomorrow?"
 Jake asked.
 "See you then"